Your 20’s are an important age.

 You will be a mediocre graphic designer with no clients, struggling to find work because you did not take into account that NO ONE CARES about your GPA or your degree once you’re done with school.
 It’s all about results.
 End of fucking story.

 3) You’re always self employed.

-Your goal should be to do something wonderful with your talents, skills and abilities and in order to do that you need to begin on your own personal quest toward that goal.
-Which means you don’t waste precious time.
+Your goal should be to do something wonderful with your talents, skills and abilities.
+Develop your strengths and minimize your weaknesses.

-4) College is good if you’re a top performer and will attend an elite college OR if you know what career you want to do.
+4) College is good only if you’re elite or the career you want requires it.

 Outside of these reasons, college is too much of a financial gamble if you’re young, penniless and clueless.
 Best to take a year and just figure your future out a bit (a gap year, hey like those smart Europeans).
 One thing is for sure, you will have a massive amount of debt to pay back and if you’re a fool of an accountant or a mediocre graphic designer then good luck!